pivotal/docs-tap/learning-center/getting-started/workshops.md

 To request a workshop instance, a custom resource of type ``WorkshopRequest`` needs to be created.

-This is a namespaced resource allowing who can create them to be delegated using role based access controls.
+This is a namespaced resource allowing who can create them to be delegated using role-based access controls.
 Further, in order to be able to request an instance of a specific workshop, you need to know the secret token specified in the description of the workshop environment.
 If necessary, raising of requests against a specific workshop environment can also be constrained to a specific set of namespaces on top of any defined RBAC rules.